-Although by profession I am an academic and a scholar, I think of myself as an artist.
-In the big picture, of course, such labels mean nothing.
+Although I am an academic and a scholar by profession, I think of myself as an artist.
+In the big picture, of course, these labels mean nothing.
 We are all much bigger than our job titles.
-Nevertheless, by calling myself an artist -- even an artist of ideas -- I give myself permission to play; to take pleasure in the processes of thinking, researching, and writing for the sake of pleasure; to make leaps that might soar or might thud, without a concern for whether my playful investigations are useful or meaningful or commercially viable, let alone true.
+Nevertheless, by calling myself an artist – even an artist of ideas – I give myself permission to play; to take pleasure in the processes of thinking, researching, and writing for the sake of pleasure; to make leaps that might soar or might thud, without a concern for whether my playful investigations are useful or saleable, let alone true.
 So, although I earned a Ph.D. in Buddhist Studies from the University of Michigan in 1996, I have not made expertise in that body of knowledge the chief focus of my professional endeavors.
 It is important to understand what facts are, how they work, and how to manipulate them with grace and accuracy.
-But the academic work of creating or discovering knowledge does not hold much interest for me in itself.
+But for me academic knowledge-work does not hold much interest as an end in itself.
 As an author and a teacher, rather, I am dedicated to exploring the intellectual imagination.
-How does one use knowledge in a disciplined and accurate manner as a means through which to imagine and pursue possible futures?
+How does one use knowledge in a disciplined and accurate manner as a medium through which to imagine and pursue possible futures?

 These explorations have found their formal expression in two academic monographs.
 The first, Beyond Enlightenment: Buddhism, Religion, Modernity (Routledge, 2006), focuses on Ajanta, an archaeological site in India famous for its Buddhist caves filled with sculptures and paintings.
 But rather than limiting itself to questions about Buddhism in its ancestral land, Beyond Enlightenment explores the politics of enlightenment.
 How do Buddhists and Christians, ancient Indians and modern Europeans, use the ideal of enlightenment to instantiate their own political desires; to make those desires seem natural and righteous, beneficial and valuable for all?